Runaway (2006 TV series)

 Runaway is an American drama television series that aired on The CW from September 25, 2006, to October 15, 2006.
 The series was created by Chad Hodge and was produced by Golly and Darren Star Productions in association with Sony Pictures Television.
 Along with The Game, it was one of only two series on the new network not to be inherited as previously aired from either of its predecessor networks, The WB and UPN.
-The show was officially cancelled on October 18, 2006.
+The show was officially canceled on October 18, 2006.

 Synopsis

-Runaway chronicles the life of the Hollands, an average middle-class American family who just moved to Bridgewater, Iowa, ostensibly from New Orleans, Louisiana, following the aftermath of Hurricane Katrina.
+Runaway chronicles the life of the Hollands, an average middle-class American family who just moved to Bridgewater, Iowa, ostensibly from New Orleans, Louisiana, in the aftermath of Hurricane Katrina.

-Despite appearing to be just a normal family looking for a change of scenery, the Hollands are actually the Raders, a family from Potomac, Maryland who are evading the law after Paul Rader, the family patriarch, was convicted for a murder that he did not commit and subsequently jumped bail.
+Despite appearing to be just a normal family looking for a change of scenery, the Hollands are actually the Raders, a family from Potomac, Maryland who are evading the law after Paul Rader, the family patriarch, was convicted of a murder that he did not commit and subsequently jumped bail.

 Furthermore, the Raders are hunted by the person who did commit the murder.
 The killer targets the family, particularly the three children.
 In a plot line similar to The Fugitive, Paul seeks evidence that will clear his name and end his family's masquerade and danger.